-The amount of limestone and dolomite used by the plants in their calculation is annually reported to the Norwegian Environment Agency.
+The amount of limestone and dolomite used in the production is reported each year from the plant to the Norwegian Environment Agency.

-The emission factor for the plant that neutralizes sulphuric acid waste has been calculated by the Norwegian Environment Agency based on reported emissions and amounts of acid neutralized.
-The emission factor 0.44 tonnes CO2 per tonne limestone used by the brick producing plant is the standard factor used in the EU Emission Trading System (EU ETS) for limestone.
-The plant producing calcium oxide and magnesium oxide has used the emission factor equal to the standard factor used in the EU ETS for limestone before it entered the EU ETS and uses plant specific emission factors after it has entered the EU ETS.
-The plant does not use limestone every year, but the factors for 2006, 2009 and 2010 are 0.41, 0.44 and 0.4504.
-The emission factor for dolomite used by the plant producing calcium oxide and magnesium oxide is equal to the standard factor used in the EU ETS (0.44) before it entered the EU ETS and plant specific factors after it has entered the EU ETS.
-The plant does not use dolomite every year, but the emission factors for 2005-2007 are 0.45, 0.46 in 2008 and 0.477 in 2009.
+The plant has used the emission factor equal to the standard factor used in the EU ETS for limestone before it entered the EU ETS and uses plant specific factors after it entered the EU ETS.
+The plant does not use limestone every year, but the emission factors for 2006, 2009 and 2010 are 0.41, 0.44 and 0.4504.
+The standard EU ETS factor for dolomite which was used before the plant entered EU ETS is 0.44.
+The plant does not use dolomite every year, but the emission factors for 2008 and 0.477 in 2009.